Fastw1n/frontMegaProj/README.md

 If `MODEL` is not set, the system falls back to a default stable model.

+Note: GitHub does not copy Secrets to forks.
+Evaluators should set `OPENROUTER_API_KEY` in the fork settings.

 ### How to run
 1. Configure the required secret (and optional variables).
 2. Create a GitHub Issue in the repository.